Livshitz/concurrency.libx.js/README.md

 	counter = arg;
 	return 10;
 }
-let result = await async(syncFunc); // call it as if it was asynchrounous
+let result = await async(syncFunc); // call it as if it was asynchronous
 ```

 ## IsAsync: